 It’s a marketer’s job to make sure consumers can easily find and choose their brand over the competition.
 Reputation management not only allows marketers to organically promote the brand but it provides valuable insight into how customers feel about the brand.

 Reputation management is a key part of operations.
 Brands can receive thousands of customer questions and complaints in reviews and social media comments daily.
 Responding to those reviews and comments is vital.
 Responding gives brands a chance to make things right and take the conversation off of a public platform.
 Additionally, consumers find that businesses that respond to reviews are 1.7x more trustworthy than those that don’t.

-The operations department can also use reputation insight to deeper understanding the in-store experience at scale.
+The operations department can also use reputation insight to better understand the in-store experience at scale.
 Reviews are filled with unbiased feedback about the customer experience.
-Using a tool like Chatmeter’s Pulse, can help brands identify the true sentiment about important topics such as the customer service, staff, cleanliness, and more.
+Using a tool like Chatmeter’s Pulse, can help brands identify the true sentiment about important topics such as customer service, staff, cleanliness, and more.

 Reputation Management for Human Resources

 There are obvious reasons why human resources should prioritize reputation management.
 Customer reviews and comments frequently highlight employee behavior and performance.
 But in today’s job market, reputation management goes a lot deeper than getting feedback on current employees, it plays a key role in recruitment and hiring.